-Alice Hargrave is a photographic, and video artist and educator, based in Chicago.
-Her work explores the fugitive nature of experience, the natural world, and the photographic medium itself.
+Alice Hargrave is a photographic, and video artist based in Chicago, whose most recent work is research based work about species and habitat loss.
+Her work over the years has explored impermanence as it pertains to environmental issues, the human condition, and the photographic medium itself.
 She is interested in how photographs literally color memory, and perception.
 Hargrave studied art and architectural history in Italy, and worked as a photographic artist in France and Spain.
 She is fluent in French, and received a University Fellowship to obtain her MFA from The University of Illinois, Chicago, where she explored the cusp between abstraction, and representation, and the relationship between painting, photography, and the sublime.

 Hargrave has had several one-person exhibitions, including two at The Chicago Cultural Center, two at The Experimental Sound Studio in Chicago, and most recently an extensive one person exhibition at The Hyde Park Art Center featuring 30 large scale photographs, two video pieces, a projection, and 20’ photographic mural.
 The exhibit coincided with the publication of her Monograph Paradise Wavering, published by Daylight Books, spring 2016.